TERMS & CONDITIONS for ENROLLMENT

 Younger pupils (below school year 7) must be collected from the foyer, they are not permitted to leave the premises unattended.
 If a parent is late the pupil will be taken back into the studio.

-Permission from parents must be given to any pupil under the age of 16 years to walk from studios 1 & 2 to studio 3 (or vice versa)
+Permission from parents must be given to any pupil under the age of 16 years to walk between studios (or vice versa)

 Code of Professional Conduct and Practice for Teachers of Dance 2008-2009